What To Call Plant-Based Meat Alternatives: A Labeling Study

 Consumers And Non-Consumers Of Animal Product Alternatives

 Participants were categorized as consumers of animal product alternatives using a broad definition: having eaten a meat, dairy, or egg alternative at least once in the past three months.
-Among the omnivores who were included in these analyses, 43% were categorized as alternative consumers.
+Among the omnivores who were included in these analyses, 58% were categorized as alternative consumers.
+(Please note that a previous version of this report erroneously stated 43%.)
 The graph below shows a breakdown of the labels by alternative consumption status.

 Figure 6.
 Label Preferences By Alternative Consumption Status.